 Many University financial reports can be exported to Excel to view and filter data.
 The Microsoft Excel Manual provides an overview of Excel tools and functions to support operational efficiency.

-Commerce Manager (CM) is a payment tool that allows UMW departments to accept online credit card and/or eCheck payments for events, such as conference or workshop registrations, athletic camps, concerts, seminars, etc.
+The University of Mary Washington uses Cashnet as a payment tool to allow departments to accept online credit card and/or eCheck payments for events, such as conference or workshop registrations, athletic camps, concerts, seminars, etc.

 The University’s automated time and attendance system used by the following: